 Important Note:

-Although ISFAP offers bursaries to students pursuing specific fields of study, not every student that applies for the bursary — and is accepted to an eligible university and degree programme — will get the bursary.
-Instead, your acceptance will still depend on whether there are available funds for your degree programme based on the partnerships ISFAP has when you apply.
+Although ISFAP offers bursaries to students pursuing specific fields of study, not every student who applies for the bursary — and is accepted to an eligible university and degree program — will get the bursary.
+Instead, your acceptance will still depend on whether there are available funds for your degree program based on the partnerships ISFAP has when you apply.

 Step-by-Step Guide to Apply for the ISFAP Bursary